uc-cdis/gen3-user-data-library/README.md

 ## Local Dev

-You can `poetry run python run.py` after install to run the app locally.
+You can `bash run.sh` after install to run the app locally.

-For testing, you can `poetry run pytest`.
+For testing, you can `bash test.sh`.

 The default `pytest` options specified in the `pyproject.toml` additionally: